silinternational/idp-in-a-box/terraform/070-id-sync/README.md

 ## Optional Inputs

 - `email_service_assertValidIp` - Whether or not to assert IP address for Email Service API is trusted
+- `id_broker_assertValidIp` - Whether or not to assert IP address for ID Broker API is trusted

 ## Outputs